icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 While LEWICE is a [well validate tool for airfoils](https://ntrs.nasa.gov/citations/19990021235), as noted in ["NACA Publications on Aircraft Icing Cylinders"](images/cylinder_thread_wrap_up/SAE presentation Cook.pdf), the use of LEWICE for rotating cylinders is not recommended.

+The results below are probably using LEWICE for a case that it was not intended for.
+I present results anyway to illustrate the the differences.

 The NACA-TR-1215 flight cases were run with LEWICE.
 LEWICE was run in two modes.